 Acceptable Use Policy

 - For the purposes of this policy, the term "Network access" will refer

-- The act of gaining access to the Internet for purposes of querying,
+- The act of gaining access to the information assets for purposes of querying,

 viewing, downloading or copying any configuration of data.

 - The act of communicating with any entity by use of CSU internal

 local area networks, and the Internet.
 Additionally, the use